 The Together Trust and Trafford Council working with Dr Rashad Nawaz , Consultant Paediatrician from Trafford CYPS (Children and Young People Service), have launched a new project called Sleep Tight Trafford to help give children living in Trafford a good night’s sleep.

 The pilot is running in Trafford until June 2017 and will feature a range of community drop-in sessions for families promoting the importance of sleep.
-The first event will take place at the Trafford Centre on Saturday 1 October, where the public can speak to sleep professionals for help and advice.
+The first event will take place at the Trafford Centre on Saturday 1 October, where the public can speak to professionals for sleep help and advice.

 A series of workshops will also be organised, which aim to improve sleep patterns in children and young people up to the age of 18 affected by autism, behavioural and emotional problems and general sleep disorders or learning difficulties and complex needs to help get the sleep they need.

-The Together Trust will also be delivering training to local Trafford health professionals such as health visitors and school nurses enabling them to provide timely sleep advice and support to families that they work with.
+The Together Trust will also be delivering training to local Trafford health professionals such as health visitors and school nurses enabling them to provide timely sleep help, advice and support to families that they work with.